alexandrelefourner/Phpbb-live-new-post-notification/README.md

 `````

 ### ext\alexlf\livenewmessages\styles\all\template\styles\all\template\js\websocket.js
-Modify line 1 and 8 to match the correct adress of the Python server (as you did for the $client variable line 71 of main_listener).
+Modify line 1 and 8 to match the correct address of the Python server (as you did for the $client variable line 66 of main_listener).
 In my example, I get the following :

 ![alt text](img/img8.jpg)